pooltogether/v4-docs/docs/contracts/v4-twab-delegator/index.md

 The representative would follow a similar flow to create a delegation, but would instead fund from the stake:

-1. Delegator creates a delegation for the given slot:
+1. Representative creates a delegation for the given slot:
 ```solidity
 createDelegation(address delegatorAddress, uint256 slotIndex, address delegatee, uint256 lockDuration)
 ```
-2. Delegator funds the delegation (transfers tickets into the delegation)
+2. Representative funds the delegation (transfers tickets into the delegation)
 ```solidity
 fundDelegationFromStake(address delegator, uint256 slotIndex, uint256 amount)
 ```